joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Operational feasibility: This evaluates whether the proposed solution can be integrated into existing systems and processes.
 It considers factors such as the availability of skilled personnel, training needs, and the impact on existing workflows.

 By considering these different aspects, feasibility analysis helps stakeholders understand the potential risks and benefits of the proposed project or solution, and make informed decisions about its viability.

+## Five Forces analysis

+The Five Forces analysis is a business framework developed by Michael Porter in his 1979 book, "How Competitive Forces Shape Strategy."
+This framework is used to analyze the competitive landscape of an industry, and help businesses understand the competitive dynamics that shape profitability in the market.

+The Five Forces framework consists of five key factors that shape the competitive environment:

+1. Threat of New Entrants: This factor refers to the level of competition in the industry and the ease of entry for new businesses.
+A high level of competition and a low barrier to entry can make it difficult for businesses to succeed.

+2. Bargaining Power of Suppliers: This factor refers to the power that suppliers have over the businesses they supply.
+Suppliers with significant bargaining power can raise prices, which can decrease profit margins for businesses.

+3. Bargaining Power of Buyers: This factor refers to the power that buyers have over businesses.
+Buyers with significant bargaining power can negotiate lower prices, which can decrease profit margins for businesses.

+4. Threat of Substitutes: This factor refers to the potential for substitutes to enter the market and compete with existing businesses.
+If there are many substitutes available, businesses may need to compete on price, which can decrease profit margins.

+5. Intensity of Rivalry: This factor refers to the level of competition among existing businesses in the industry.
+If there are many competitors, businesses may need to compete on price, which can decrease profit margins.

+By analyzing these five factors, businesses can gain a deeper understanding of the competitive dynamics in their industry and develop strategies to address them.
+For example, if there is a high threat of new entrants, a business may need to focus on building a strong brand and establishing barriers to entry to prevent new competitors from entering the market.
+Similarly, if the bargaining power of buyers is high, a business may need to focus on building strong relationships with customers to ensure their loyalty.

+## Maturity models

+Maturity models are frameworks used to evaluate and improve the effectiveness of processes, systems, or organizations.
+A maturity model provides a benchmark for the current state of the process, and also provides a roadmap for how to improve it.
+Maturity models are often used in the areas of quality management, process improvement, and IT service management.

+The essential idea of a maturity model is that an organization can improve its processes and capabilities by moving through a series of maturity levels.
+Maturity models typically define levels of maturity or capability, such as beginner, intermediate, advanced, expert.
+Each level represents a higher degree of capability and maturity in terms of processes, practices, tools, and resources.

+One of the most well-known maturity models is the Capability Maturity Model Integration (CMMI), which was developed by the Software Engineering Institute at Carnegie Mellon University.
+CMMI is a comprehensive model that covers a wide range of process areas, including software development, systems engineering, and project management.
+It defines five levels of maturity:

+1. Initial: Processes are ad hoc and unstructured, with little or no documentation or standardization.

+2. Managed: Basic processes are in place, but they are often reactive and not well-defined.
+There is some documentation and standardization.

+3. Defined: Processes are well-defined and documented, and there is a focus on continuous improvement.
+Processes are also integrated across different functions and departments.

+4. Quantitatively Managed: Processes are measured and analyzed using quantitative data.
+There is a focus on statistical process control and continuous improvement.

+5. Optimizing: The organization is focused on continuous improvement and innovation.
+Processes are adapted and refined based on feedback and data analysis.

+Other examples of maturity models include the Project Management Maturity Model (PMMM), which focuses on project management processes and practices, and the IT Infrastructure Library (ITIL), which focuses on IT service management.

+Maturity models can be a useful tool for organizations looking to improve their processes and capabilities.
+They provide a roadmap for improvement and a framework for measuring progress.
+However, it's important to remember that maturity models are not a one-size-fits-all solution.
+Each organization must adapt the model to fit its unique needs and circumstances.
+Additionally, maturity models should be used in conjunction with other tools and methods to ensure that they are effective in achieving the organization's goals.

 ## Statistical analysis